ZinkDigital/boson/README.md

 Expression Terms | Output
 ---------------- | ------
-all [2 until 5] size | Returns a list with sizes of all filtered values first [1 to end] isEmpty | Returns true/false depending if the first element of the filtered list is empty or not
+all [2 until 5] size | Returns a list with sizes of all filtered values first [1 to end] isEmpty | Returns true/false depending if the filtered list is empty or not

 Lastly its possible to join terms of tables 1, 2 and 3.